MarianBusila/AZ203/PaaS/PaaS.md

 ## Create Azure App Service API apps

 * create an Azure App Service API app [Tutorial: Host a RESTful API with CORS in Azure App Service](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-rest-api)
+    - open TodoApi solution
+    - create web app in app service plan and deploy the TodoApi
+    ```sh
+    az group create --name myResourceGroup --location eastus
+    az appservice plan create --name myAppServicePlan --resource-group myResourceGroup --sku FREE
+    az webapp create --resource-group myResourceGroup --plan myAppServicePlan --name todoApi201908
+    ```
+    - check that swagger UI can be accessed at http://todoapi201908.azurewebsites.net/swagger/index.html
+    - in the site.js file modify the uri to "const uri = "https://todoapi201908.azurewebsites.net/api/todo";"
+    - the local UI will not be able to access the service from Azure due to CORS policy.
+    - enable CORS
+    ```sh
+    az resource update --name web --resource-group myResourceGroup --namespace Microsoft.Web --resource-type config --parent sites/todoapi201908 --set properties.cors.allowedOrigins="['https://localhost:44381']" --api-version 2015-06-01
+    ```
+    - you can use your own CORS utilities instead of App Service CORS for more flexibility.
+For example, you may want to specify different allowed origins for different routes or methods.
+Since App Service CORS lets you specify one set of accepted origins for all API routes and methods, you would want to use your own CORS code

 * create documentation for the API by using open source and other tools
     - documentation can be generated with NSwag (ReDeoc UI) and Swashbuckle
     - Swashbuckle